kayceesrk/kayceesrk.github.io/_posts/2016-05-16-armed-with-reason.md

 still under beta program.
 Using Docker for development has two important advantages over traditional cross-compilation.
 First, the Reason toolchain comes packaged as a Docker image and hence no local installation is necessary.
-Secondly, cross-compiler are often tricky to get right.
+Secondly, cross-compilers are often tricky to get right.
 Docker for Mac comes with multiarch support and hence removes the need for traditional cross-compilation.